 While its single-breasted counterpart has proved its versatility and continued popularity, you will want to pick the right setting for a double-breasted suit or blazer.
 You will also want to think about how you will wear it.
 With the right sensibility and style, you can nail the double-breasted look.

-Tips for Wearing a Double-Breasted Suit/Blazer
+When to Wear a Double-Breasted Suit/Blazer

 - With so much going on in the way of buttons, it’s easy to get confused about which buttons to button.
 We know with single-breasted jackets that you should leave the bottom button untouched.
 In the same way with a double-breasted blazer, you should leave the bottom inside button open.

 - We wholeheartedly encourage choosing double-breasted suits and blazers in bright colours, bold patterns and different fabrics.
 It is a bold look that you can nail w

 - ith an assured sense of style.
 Do keep in mind, however, over-accessorising might come across as ostentatious.

 - As a rule of thumb, the more structure that your jacket has, the more formal it will appear.
 Heavily structured, dark blazers are your best option if you’re looking to wear your suit to the office or formal events.